 A podcast is a series of audio, video, PDF or ePub files that users can download or stream.
 This platform lets restaurateurs share news about their business such as special events, changes in the menu and promotions.
 Recording and distributing a podcast might sound expensive and complicated, but the exact opposite is the case.
 In addition to a computer and internet connection, you need a microphone, a recorder/mixer, a soundcard, and audio software.
 If you want to interview people during your podcast, you’ll need a telephone connection.
 With the exception of the computer and the internet connection, all of the equipment can be purchased for less than $100.

 Hosting a contest might also sound like an old-fashioned idea.
 However, social media puts an innovative spin on these friendly competitions.
 Restaurant owners can run a contest for every social media platform upon which they have a presence: they can run a “Twitter Follower of the Week,” a “Facebook Fan of the Week,” a “Pinterest Pinner of the Week,” etc. The contest could be as simple as having your followers posting family-friendly pictures of themselves enjoying your food, and others vote for their favorite photo.

-This post was contributed by Rachel Levy Sarfin.
+Author Bio: This post was contributed by Rachel Levy Sarfin.
 Rachel is a contributing author to a Toronto catering company called Feast Your Eyes.
 She enjoys reading restaurant blogs and cooking.